Wolox/tech-guides/frontend/react/style-guide.md

     ```
   - **Component Hierarchy**:
     - Component files should be inside folders that match the component's name.
-    - Use index.js as the filename of a component.
+    - Use index.tsx as the filename of a component.
     - If a component has its own child components, include a folder named components inside the parent component's folder.

     ```jsx
-    // MyComponent/index.js
+    // MyComponent/index.tsx
     function MyComponent() {
       return (
-        // Some JSX
+        // Some TSX code
       )
     }

+    export default MyComponent;
     ```

   - **Higher-order Component Naming**: Use a composite of the higher-order component's name and the passed-in component's name as the `displayName` on the generated component.
 For example, the higher-order component `withFoo()`, when passed a component `Bar` should produce a component with a `displayName` of `withFoo(Bar)`.

     > Why?
 A component's `displayName` may be used by developer tools or in error messages, and having a value that clearly expresses this relationship helps people understand what is happening.

-    ```jsx
+    ```tsx
     // bad
     function withFoo(WrappedComponent) {
       return function WithFoo(props) {